-The SchoolChoice application will be available online 10 a.m.
-Jan.
+The SchoolChoice application will be available online at 10 a.m., Jan.
 13, 2023.
 More information about SchoolChoice, including how to apply, will be available at schoolchoice.dpsk12.org as the window approaches.

 This will be the fifth year of DPS’ online, mobile-friendly SchoolChoice application.
 The application will be available here.
-Once the Choice window opens, families can log in using their Parent Portal account credentials or create a new account, fill out their application and submit anytime during the Choice window.
+Once the Choice window opens, families can log in using their Parent Portal account credentials or create a new account, fill out their application and submit it anytime during the Choice window.

 Nearly all district schools participate in the SchoolChoice process, including neighborhood schools, schools with specialized programs, innovation schools and charter schools.
 Pathways schools typically do not participate.
 Please contact those schools directly for enrollment information.

 Within DPS, an enrollment zone is a geographic area where the students living within it are guaranteed a seat at one of several schools, not just one particular school.
 There are many benefits to a shared-access zone, including: increased access to high-performing schools; increased access to transportation options; priority over students who don’t live in that area; and access to different types of school programs.
 View more information about enrollment zones.

 A few schools with specialized programs have extra enrollment steps for qualification beyond simply completing the SchoolChoice form.
 For example, Denver School of the Arts requires auditions as part of a student’s application.
 These schools are identified in the Great Schools Enrollment Guides and on the SchoolChoice application.